Chlorine prices soar in South Florida as nationwide shortage squeezes demand

 Now, stores and cleaning services like are having to raise prices to compensate.

-"Prices have gone up you know, just the last few years prices have been going up," said uiet Pools Maintenance Inc. owner Donnie Mahuron.
+"Prices have gone up, you know, just the last few years prices have been going up," said Quiet Pools Maintenance Inc. owner Donnie Mahuron.

 Mahuron said the supply of liquid chlorine remains at a surplus but that prices are starting to rise.